Skip to main content

 Four filters can leave you with very few — or zero — trades.
 If it’s too sparse to judge, relax one gate (correlation above 0.7, or z-score above 1.5) and re-run.

 Mostly cover at mean exits is the shape you’re hoping for — stretches that snapped back.
-A run of stop exits suggests the spread kept widening, often a sign the correlation gate let through a regime that was actually breaking down.
+A run of stop exits suggests ES kept running rich versus NQ, often a sign the correlation gate let through a regime that was actually breaking down.

 Compare against a version with the COT filter removed (next step) to see whether the positioning bias actually earned its place.